Mcnamee7/AWS-Portfolio/EC2-testing/README.md

 5. *Troubleshoot and resolve challenges related to IAM roles, permissions, and networking.
 Architecture Diagram*

-[Include a visual diagram here]

-A visual representation of:
-The custom VPC and its subnets.
-Internet Gateway and route tables.
-The EC2 instance interacting with the S3 bucket.

 Steps Completed
 1. **VPC and Networking Setup**